-If you suffered injuries from an e-scooter accident, you may be able to pursue a legal claim against the rental company or manufacturer with the help of a Kansas City personal injury lawyer.
+If you suffered injuries from an e-scooter accident, you may be able to pursue a legal claim against the rental company or manufacturer with the help of a Kansas City product liability lawyer.
 However, these suits require a great deal of research into the cause of the accident and examination of the company’s user agreements.

 The Importance of User Agreements